Relational Concept Bottleneck Models: Appendix

 The task consists of predicting the unknown locations of a country, given the evidence in form of country neighbourhoods and some known country/region locations.
 The entities are divided into the $C, R, W$ domains referring to the countries, regions and continents, respectively.
 The predicate $locIn(v_1,v_2)$ determines the location of a country in a region or continent, with the variables $(v_1,v_2) \in C\times R\cup W$ or $(v_1,v_2) \in R\times W$.
 The country neighbourhoods are determined by the predicate $neighOf(v_1,v_3)$ with the variables $v_1,v_3 \in C$.

 The entities in the dataset are a set of countries, regions and continents represented by their corresponding feature vectors as computed by a DistMult KGE (see baselines).
 The concept datasets are respectively the set $D_{c_{locIn}}=(C\times R) \cup (R\times W)$ and $D_{c_{neighOf}}=C\times C$.
 The task dataset $D_{y_{locIn}}=C \times W$ is formed by queries about the location of some countries within a continent.
-The task template is defined as:
+The templetized relational concept bottleneck is defined as:

 Finally, the cross entropy loss was used both for functions for concepts.